-Facebook Oversight Board issues stern critique of the company’s lack of transparency
+Facebook Oversight Board issues stern critique of the company’s collaboration in first transparency reports

 The board made 52 recommendations to Facebook as part of those decisions, but the company has not agreed to implement all of them.
 In many instances, it has told the board it is “assessing the feasibility” of the proposals.

-In the transparency report, the board reprimanded Facebook for not answering all of its questions.
+In the transparency reports, the board reprimanded Facebook for not answering all of its questions.
 The board had sent 156 questions to Facebook as part of its decisions through the end of June.
 The company declined to answer in fourteen instances, and only partially answered in twelve.

-The board’s primary recourse if Facebook isn’t sticking to its agreements is to turn to the media.
-The new transparency reports could be a key tool for the board to call out whether Facebook is keeping its word and playing by the rules the board creates.
-The new reports, which the board plans to issue quarterly, could provide the ability to track the company’s compliance, and alert the public if the company is not living up to the commitments it publicly makes.
+The board’s primary recourse, if Facebook isn’t sticking to its agreements, is to turn to the media.
+The new transparency reports could be a key tool for the board to pressure Facebook to adhere to the rules the board creates.